For Jobseekers

-This is a common problem, and unless you work in an extremely high-demand industry, job searching is often incredibly frustrating.
-The thing is, there are plenty of ways to make finding a new job easier on yourself; it just requires putting in some groundwork first.
+This is a common problem and unless you work in an extremely high-demand industry, job searching is often incredibly frustrating.
+The thing is, there are plenty of ways to make job hunting easier on yourself, it just requires putting in some groundwork first.

-Below, we run through our top tips for finding a new job, whether you’re just starting or you’re an experienced candidate who needs a fresh perspective.
+Below we run through our top tips for finding a new job, whether you’re just starting out or you’re an experienced candidate that needs a fresh perspective.

 1. Understand what you enjoy and what you dislike

-You’ll want to focus on your strengths and weaknesses, look at what you enjoy doing and the elements of a job that you don’t enjoy as much.
-With this understanding, you’re in a much better place to find a role that offers true job satisfaction.
+You’ll want to be clear on your strengths and weaknesses, how you utilise your skills and experience, what you enjoy doing day-to-day and elements of your current job that you dislike.
+By having this understanding, you’ll be in a much better place to find a role that offers job satisfaction.

 2. Build yourself a brand